Install and configure a Splunk Enterprise Indexer

 - Use an archive utility such as WinZip to unarchive the file to an accessible location.

-- Restart Splunk Enterprise.
+- Restart your Splunk platform instance.
 From the same PowerShell window:

 > cd \Program Files\Splunk\bin > .\splunk restart